~ 2022 ~

 It has been so easy heading off to the playground for some hawk-watching.
 It seems like the same two that were there yesterday are here again today – at least for sure the lighter-coloured one was there.

 I also took my first hawk poop action freeze frame shot – not entirely on purpose.
-I mean, I could see it coming by baby’s posturing and was already setup and taking shots anyway, so…
+I mean, I could see what was coming by baby’s posturing and I was already setup and taking shots anyway, so…

 SEPTEMBER 3, 2022